lwmqn/shepherd/README.md

 qnode.readReq('3304/0/5700', function (err, rsp) { ... });
 ```

-, both of these two requests is to read the sensed value from the Object Instance of a humidity sensor on a Client Device.
+both of these two requests is to read the sensed value from a humidity sensor on a Client Device.

 The goal of `mqtt-shepherd` is to let you build and manage an MQTT machine network with less efforts, e.g., permission of device joining, device authentication, reading and writing resources on a remote device, observing the changes of remote resources, remote execution of a procedure on the device.
 Furthermore, thanks to the power of node.js http server, making your own RESTful APIs to interact with your machines is also possible.